Snarp/tyranoscript/EXAMPLE_GAME_README.md

 ## Using Python

-Python comes with a simple HTTP server for purposes like this.
-If you use Linux, you probably already have it installed.
-You can [follow this tutorial](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) to open the server, but the short version is:
+Python comes with a simple HTTP server.
+If you use Linux, you probably already have Python installed.
+[This tutorial explains in detail how to launch the server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server), but the short version is:

 ```bash
 cd data                    # move into the `data` directory, if necessary